remmzytom/movie_recommendation_system/README.md

 ### Number of Movies Released in Different Decades
-A bar chart was created to illustrate the number of movies released in each decade, from the 1930s to the 2020s.
 This analysis provides a long-term view of how the movie industry has evolved over the years, highlighting significant periods of growth and change.
 ## ![barchat](images/two.png)

 This bar chart shows how many movies were released in each decade, from the 1930s to the 2020s.
 The data reveals some important trends: